VictorDrijkoningen/trifo-max-ha/README.md

 # trifo-max-ha
-This repo contains the software that can be run on a trifo max to create an api on it for an home assistant integration (Do this on your own risk!)
+This repo contains the software that can be run on a trifo max to create a webpage on it (Do this on your own risk!)